Topics The Psalms |

 He is like a tree planted by streams of water, that yields its fruit in its season, and its leaf does not wither.
 In all that he does, he prospers.

 Tree: When we think of a tree an image comes to mind but, when the Hebrews who wrote the Bible think of a tree an action comes to mind.
 This is one of the foundational differences between Ancient Hebrew and Modern Western thought.
 The Hebrew word eyts (Strong's #6086) represents a tree but more the action of lifting up with support, the function of the trunk and branches of the tree.
-Other words related to this one also have this same active meaning.
+Other words related to this one also has this same active meaning.
 The word atseh (Strong's #6096) is the spine, eytsah (Strong's #6098) is a council and etsem (Strong's #6106) is the word for bones.

 Planted: The verb shatal (Strong's #8362) is almost always translated as "plant," however, this word has the more specific meaning of transplanting, to remove something from an undesirable location and place it in a desirable location.
 This can be a plant such as a vine which is transplanted in better soil or a person who is placed in a better environment.